jhpyle/docassemble/_docs/documents.md

 You can also use a [Python] expression instead of `True` or `False`.

+You can customize the name of the [ZIP file] by setting a `zip filename`:

+{% include side-by-side.html demo="allow-downloading-zip-filename" %}

 # <a name="caching"></a>Document caching and regeneration

 Since document assembly can take the server a long time,